dotlang/language/README.md

 ## Conditionals, loops and pattern matching

-**Semantics**: Used to implement loops and conditionals and pattern matching
+**Semantics**: We use array and map literals to implement conditionals, loops and pattern matching.

 **Examples**